DanRoscigno/scraping-prometheus-k8s-with-metricbeat/README.md

 Once the external IP address is assigned you can type CTRL-C to stop watching for changes and get the command prompt back (the -w is "watch for changes")

 ### Deploy Metricbeat
-Normally deploying Metricbeat would be a single command, but the goal of this example is to show multiple wys of pulling metrics from Prometheus, so we will do things step by step.
+Normally deploying Metricbeat would be a single command, but the goal of this example is to show multiple ways of pulling metrics from Prometheus, so we will do things step by step.

 ### Pull data from kube-state-metrics.
-We will look specifically at the events metricset when we build a visualization.
-The events metricset exposes information about scaling deployments (among other things) and the reason for the scaling.
+We will look specifically at the kubernetes event metricset when we build a visualization.
+The event metricset exposes information about scaling deployments (among other things) and the reason for the scaling.

 ```
 kubectl create -f metricbeat-kube-state-metrics.yaml